-The development of an efficient dosage form is usually a long and complex process that involves a lot of capital and team work from different disciplines.
+The development of an efficient dosage form is usually a long and complex process that involves a lot of capital and teamwork from different disciplines.
 Prior to dosage form development, it is absolutely necessary that certain fundamental properties of candidate drug molecules are determined.
 This helps the formulator to generate useful information that could prevent the successful and productive development of an efficient dosage form.
 This exploratory stage of drug development during which the physicochemical properties of drug molecules are characterized either alone or in combination with excipients is known as preformulation.

 Preformulation studies are carried out on candidate drug molecules that show sufficient pharmacological promise in animal model.
 The information obtained may dictate many subsequent events and approaches in dosage form development.
 This blog post will highlight the objectives, goals and classes of preformulation, as well as what to consider before starting a preformulation study and finally evaluated parameters in preformulation studies.

-- 1 Objective of preformulation studies
+- 1 Objectives of preformulation studies

 - 2 Goals of preformulation studies